lrspeiser/sigmagravity/README.md

 ## Abstract

-We present Σ-Gravity, a scale-dependent gravitational enhancement model that reproduces galaxy rotation curves and cluster lensing with universal parameters and no dark matter halos.
+We present Σ-Gravity, a motivated, empirically calibrated scale-dependent enhancement that reproduces galaxy rotation curves and cluster lensing with universal parameters and no per-system dark-matter halo tuning.
 The model introduces a multiplicative kernel g_eff = g_bar[1+K(R)] that vanishes in compact systems (ensuring Solar System safety) and rises in extended structures (galaxies, clusters).
 With a single parameter set calibrated on SPARC galaxies, Σ-Gravity achieves 0.087 dex scatter on the radial-acceleration relation—competitive with MOND and 2-3× better than individually-tuned ΛCDM halo fits.
 Applied zero-shot to Milky Way stars (no retuning), the model yields +0.062 dex bias and 0.142 dex scatter, while the equivalent single NFW halo fails catastrophically (+1.409 dex bias).

 For galaxy clusters, the same framework extends naturally: realistic baryonic profiles (gNFW gas + BCG/ICL) with triaxial projection and a recalibrated amplitude achieve 88.9% coverage (16/18) within 68% posterior predictive checks across 10 galaxy clusters with 7.9% median fractional error.
 As validation, 2 clusters were held out during calibration (Abell 2261, MACSJ1149) and both fall within 68% PPC.
 The amplitude ratio A_cluster/A_galaxy ≈ 7.8 is qualitatively consistent with geometric path-counting expectations.
 Mass-scaling tests find γ = 0.09±0.10, consistent with universal coherence length within each domain.